madsprite/blogreadme/_pages/CellPhone Adventures/deprecated.md

     From the Dashboard, click on IP Blacklist

 29. ![3cx-gog17](https://madsprite.com/assets/3cx-gog17.png)
     Similar to this, from your ping test to the nearest voip.ms server of choice, copy the IP address seen from Ping statistics into Network address.
-We want to avoid VOIP.MS from being banned by the PBX in case a hiccup causes authentication to fail.

 30. Last is to set up automatic backups on the Dashboard, as well as setting up automatic updates from the updates page (tab on top right).
     This is recommended for all users and makes the instance resilient from hackers!!!
 Your instance will always be scanned by bots and bruteforced against.
 You can set updates to be weekly at a time that interruptions can be made to your phoneline.